-ADOPTION POLICIES The goal of our Adoption Center is to prepare and place our animals in their forever homes.
-To do this we need to ensure that the animal and the potential adopting family are well matched.
-Our application process is a vital component to achieving this goal.
+Additionally, whenever space allows, Second Chance also takes in pets from other shelters, rescues, and animal control to prevent unnecessary euthanasia.
+Every pet deserves a chance at a great life.
+Senior staff continues to be involved in expanding the reach of SCAS rescues by our involvement in national rescue missions and by extending a helping hand to other shelters, rescues and animal control where space is an issue.
+In 2016, we assisted the Humane Society of the United States by taking 5 of the dogs saved from the South Korean "Dog Meat Trade", taking in transported animals from the California wild fires, saving 26 cats from a local hoarding case, assisted the state in North Adams by conducting a feral cat S/N mission due to reported outbreaks of disease in the colony and took in homeless animals from Hurricane Matthew that devastated the southern east coast.
+We continue to be ready to deploy anywhere we are needed to help with cases such as dog fighting, abuse, hoarding, puppy mills and natural disasters.
+Our transport vehicles stand ready to bring impacted animals back to our shelter for needed medical care and rehoming member.
 There are many variables that go into making placement decisions.
-We review each application on a case-by-case basis.
-It usually takes only a day for us to process an application, but if we have multiple applications for a particular dog or cat, it may take longer.
-Walk-ins are welcome to visit our animals during our hours of operation.
-Same day adoptions are done to approved applicants.
-An adoption application is required to be approved before an adoption can be completed.
+Our process starts with the on-line adoption survey and the in-person visit to the shelter.
+The face to face conversation allows the staff to match the correct animal with the new owners.
 Please note, in addition to the pets housed at the East Brookfield Adoption Center, we also have a satellite center located in the Framingham MA PetSmart that houses many of our adult cats.
-We also employ an extensive foster care system to care for animals that need an environment where special care can be given such as bottle feeding or animals with medical conditions requiring special attention.
-Second Chance Animal Shelter's adoption fees are some of the lowest in the state and be seen in detail at our website. www.secondchanceanimals.org SURRENDER POLICIES Surrendering an animal can be a difficult and heartbreaking decision for owners.
+Our extensive foster care system allows us to provide our animals with an environment where special care is needed such as bottle feeding or animals with medical conditions requiring special attention.
+Second Chance Animal Shelter's adoption fees are some of the lowest in the state and may be seen in detail at our website. (www.secondchanceanimals.com) SURRENDER POLICIES Surrendering an animal can be a difficult and heartbreaking decision for owners.
 Accepting surrendered animals and working to place them in new, loving homes is an important part of our mission.
 We do not require a surrender fee to bring a pet to our shelter.
 We accept all breeds, ages and pets with treatable medical conditions.
 Our trained staff performs a behavioral evaluation for each pet prior to admission to our shelter to ensure that the pet is adoptable.
 We have a lifetime return policy on all of our adopted pets.
 Therefore, SCAS pets can be returned to the shelter at any time in their lifetime.

-"Furever Together - Keeping Pets and Their Families Together"
+WELLNESS CENTER "Furever Together - Keeping Pets and Their Families Together"